Establishes a television recycling and recovery program.

 § -9 Rules.
 The department may adopt rules, pursuant to chapter 91, necessary to implement this chapter.

-§ -10 Penalty funds. (a) The department shall use any money received from penalties assessed pursuant to this chapter to offset costs of administering the program and to provide grants to local governments for collecting covered televisions.
+§ -10 Penalty funds. (a) The department shall deposit moneys received from penalties assessed pursuant to this chapter into the electronic device recycling fund, established pursuant to section 339D-10.

-(b) The department shall not have the authority to assess any fees, including an advanced recycling fee, registration fee, or other fee, on consumers, television manufacturers, retailers, or recoverers for recovery of covered televisions except those noted in sections -3 and -7.
+(b) The department shall not have the authority to assess any fees, including an advanced recycling fee, registration fee, or other fee, on consumers, television manufacturers, or retailers for recovery of covered televisions except those noted in sections -3 and -7.

-§ -11 Environmental management. (a) All covered televisions collected pursuant to this Act shall be recovered in a manner that complies with all applicable federal, state, and local laws and requirements.
+§ -11 Environmental management. (a) All covered televisions recovered pursuant to this Act shall be recycled in a manner that complies with all applicable federal, state, and county laws and requirements.